Breast reduction scars are an unavoidable part of undergoing breast reduction surgery simply because the procedure requires incisions.

 You would not be able to see your breast surgery scars if you were wearing a typical bra, for example.
 Nearly all bathing suits will cover the scars as well.

-Dr. Steinberg will provide you with postsurgical instructions to care for your scars at home.
+Dr. Steinberg will provide you with post operative instructions to care for your scars at home.
 Follow these closely to help your incision sites heal.
 Below are some additional tips that can also help.
 As always, double check what you are doing with Dr. Steinberg before proceeding.
 Every patient’s surgery and healing process is different.

 - Keep your incision sites clean

-Preventing infection should be one of your primary concerns after surgery.
+Preventing infection should be one of your primary concerns weeks after surgery.
 Not only will this keep you healthy and preserve optimal surgical results, but it will also promote better scar healing.

 - Stay out of the sun

-Breast reduction scars may grow darker in color when exposed to sunlight.
+Scars may grow darker in color when exposed to sunlight.
 Wear protective clothing, or use sunscreen when necessary.

 - Consider silicone scar sheets